Safeguarding shouldn’t just be there for when something goes wrong. It should be embedded into everything the club does.

 MEMBERSHIP REQUIRES THE FOLLOWING MINIMUM REQUIREMENTS

-• A Club Safeguarding Officer (CSO) or Welfare officer (see role description in the documents at the bottom of this page)
+- ALL clubs require a Club Safeguarding Officer (CSO) or Welfare officer (see role description in the documents at the bottom of this page).
+Ideally this person should not be a club chair or a coach.
+This person should be assigned the role on ENgage.
+CSOs need a minimum Social/Supporting membership.

-• The CSO should ensure their details are publicly available and shared with players, parents, volunteers and coaches.
+- The Club Safeguarding Officer should ensure their details are publicly available and shared with players, parents, volunteers and coaches.

-• The CSO should keep an up-to-date record of the training and DBS checks mentioned above and ensure people renew these every 3 years
+- The Club Safeguarding Officer should keep an up-to-date record of the training and DBS checks mentioned above and ensure people renew these every 3 years

 GOING BEYOND THE MINIMUM REQUIREMENTS